According to Article 17(1) LAR, international protection may be ceased if the protection holder:

 - Has been granted refugee status by the President; or

-- Explicitly declares that he or she no longer wishes to enjoy the international protection granted in Bulgaria.
+- Explicitly declares to no longer wish to enjoy international protection granted in Bulgaria.

 Following the decision of the SAR’s Chairperson to initiate a cessation procedure, a caseworker may suggest to cease protection based on available data indicating that one of the above legal grounds applies.
 The beneficiary of protection is to be notified by a letter with recorded delivery that such a procedure has been initiated, the reasons thereof and the date and place for a mandatory interview in which he or she will have the opportunity to raise any objections against the cessation of the protection status.
 As of the date of notification, the SAR has 3 months to issue a decision.
 Such decision can also be taken in the absence of opinion or objections by the protection status holder if they have not been made on his own failure.
 When the SAR has not established the grounds for cessation, the initiated procedure must be discontinued.